Farro Salad

 Tahini is an interesting dressing variant.

-Sweet onion and sun-dried tomato appear frequently in farro recipes, as do nuts (usually pistachios or pecans, but I would keep it Italian with pine nuts).
-Cannellini are another interesting option.
+Sweet onion and sun-dried tomato appear frequently in farro recipes, as do nuts (usually pistachios or pecans, but I would keep it Italian with pine nuts, or keep it cheap with walnuts).
+Cannellini and/or frozen peas have also been suggested.

 Sometimes the cheese is parmesan instead of feta.